-With the Obama Student Forgiveness Program, IBR doesn’t capitalize on the subsidized portion of one’s loan.
-This usually applies if the IBR is less that what’s normally in interest and for the first three years of the IBR.
+With the Obama Student Forgiveness Program, Income Based Repayment doesn’t capitalize on the subsidized portion of one’s loan.
+This usually applies if the Income Based Repayment is less that what’s normally in interest and for the first three years of the Income Based Repayment.
 Depending on the payment plan as well as the loan balance, the amount can amount to thousands of dollars.

 Video: How to Manage Your Student Loans

 If you’re having trouble making payments on your federal student loans, we have several options available to help you manage your debt.
 Check out this video to learn more about changing repayment plans, postponing or reducing your payments, or combining your federal student loans.

 - 1. ORGANIZE & UNDERSTAND YOUR STUDENT LOANS